 - If the interest was acquired solely from a pro rata increase in the interests of all unit holders or shareholders of the landholder.

 In addition to the above exemptions, the landholder provisions provide certain concessions from duty, including:

-- Where a person acquires an interest in a landholder or an economic entitlement as a condition of providing financial accommodation and the Commissioner is satisfied that the relevant acquisition is effected solely for that purpose, the acquisition is not chargeable with duty, provided the interest is re-transferred by the person making the acquisition within five years.
+- Where a person acquires an interest in a landholder or an economic entitlement as a condition of providing finance and the Commissioner is satisfied that the relevant acquisition is effected solely for that purpose, the acquisition is not chargeable with duty, provided the interest is re-transferred by the person making the acquisition within five years.